 If there are connected design repositories other than Workspace's native Git repository, the Add to Version Control dialog opens.
 Select the Workspace's design repository distinguished by the icon in the Add to which Design Repository drop-down at the top of the dialog and click OK to open the Make Available Online dialog.

 A control to access the dialog is also available from the General tab of the Project Options dialog when connected to an Altium 365 Workspace.

 Project Name – the name of the project in the Workspace.
 By default, the name will be that of the original project.

 Description – enter the desired description of the project.

-Migrate to Altium 365 Versioned Storage - enable this option to migrate a project that uses an external VCS system to a fully-managed Altium server project.
-The fully-managed project can then benefit from the server's native VCS features.
-This option is available only if the project is currently under an external VCS system.
+Migrate to Altium 365 Versioned Storage – enable this option to migrate a project that uses an external VCS to a project under full management of the Workspace's VCS.
+Such a project can then benefit from the Workspace's native VCS features.
+This option is available only if the project is currently under an external VCS.

 Advanced – click to access the Advanced version of the dialog.

 Folder – this field is used to specify where the folder for the project being migrated – within the Workspace's folder structure – is to be created.
 The default path for new projects is specified on the Admin – Settings – Projects page of the Workspace's browser interface (by default, this will be Projects\<ProjectName>).
 Click to open the Choose Folder dialog, which is a trimmed-down version of the Explorer panel, from where you can browse and select a different server folder if required.